Picture of Bernie New

 It could be at this point he says "this is God speaking, this is your death speaking". (unverified)

-_The___Him_ follows, and then the fourth of the eight performances of _Doubts___Even___Here_.
+The__Him_ follows, and then the fourth of the eight performances of Doubts__Even___Here_.

 Truth